techno-tim/techno-tim.github.io/_posts/2023-01-28-metal-as-a-service-packer.md

 ### Initializing MaaS

-If you are using the test database above, initialize maas
+If you are using the test database above, initialize MaaS

 ```bash
 sudo maas init region+rack --database-uri maas-test-db:///

 ```

-If you already have postgres in your environment you can initialize maas using your existing postgres service.
+If you already have postgres in your environment you can initialize MaaS using your existing postgres service.
 Be sure to create the database, user, and assign that user permissions before running the init command.

 ```bash
 sudo maas init region+rack --database-uri "postgres://username:password@192.168.0.100/maas" # replace username /password / ip /db name